Wondering how to transfer videos from iPhone to Mac computers?

 Remember that you might struggle to send some videos this way if you don’t have a lot of bandwidth available on your phone.
 You might be best sticking to emails rather than iMessage’s for your videos, as Apple does cap what you can send over Messenger.

 An alternative option might be to send a video through Facebook Messenger, if you have that installed.
 You may struggle to download the content when it arrives on Facebook.

-How to Transfer video from iPhone to Mac with Airdrop
+How to transfer videos from iPhone to Mac computers with Airdrop

 An alternative (and faster) solution if you want to transfer large videos from iPhone to Mac is to use AirDrop.
 This is a feature on iPhones that allows you to share files between devices that are close together, using Bluetooth.

 To begin, make sure you have AirDrop enabled on your smartphone and your Mac.
 Open your Mac and use the Finder option to track down AirDrop.
 The AirDrop option should be in the left-hand column, and the finder window will show you any devices that you can share with nearby.
 You might need to turn your Bluetooth off and on again if you don’t see any devices.

 Next, go to your iPhone and check that you have Airdrop switched on.
 AirDrop should be active automatically for your iPhone, but if it’s not, long-press on the Wi-Fi button from your iPhone control panel and click AirDrop.
 Tap on the Contacts Only section to switch it to Everyone.

 Now you’re ready to start sharing.

 Open the Photos folder on your iPhone, or the Videos section if you have your videos stored elsewhere.
 Tap on the video that you want to share and click on the sharing icon (square with an upward pointing arrow).
 You’ll then go into the sharing menu, where you should be able to see available people you can share with – including your Mac.